ministryofjustice/security-guidance/docs/national-security-vetting-contact.md

-# National security vetting contact
+# National Security Vetting contact

 All business areas in the Ministry of Justice \(MoJ\) **SHALL** enrol or appoint a National Security Vetting Contact \(NSVC\) to help business areas progress and monitor applications for security clearance.